nurilhidayati/nurilhidayati/README.md

 - ### Hi there, I'm Nuril Hidayati👋
-- currently studying Geography Information System student at Universitas Gadjah Mada.
+- Currently studying Geography Information System at Universitas Gadjah Mada.
 My main interest in Geography especially related to smart cities, and urban issues.
 I am well-versed with data processing, spatial analysis, and familiar with spatial software such as ArcGIS Pro, QGIS and Google Earth Engine.
 Furthermore, I also have a deep interest in machine learning and pursue this passion by joining Bangkit Academy 2022 program.
 I also have strong command in various programming language such as Python and Javascript.

     ## ⚡  Technologies I use